Dara Calleary

-Dara Calleary (born 10 May 1973) is an Irish Fianna Fáil politician who has served as Minister of State for Trade Promotion, Digital and Company Regulation since August 2022.
+Dara Calleary (born 10 May 1973) is an Irish Fianna Fáil politician who has served as Minister for Social Protection and Minister for Rural and Community Development and the Gaeltacht since January 2025.
 He has been a Teachta Dála (TD) for the Mayo constituency since the 2007 general election.
-He served as Minister for Agriculture, Food and the Marine from July to August 2020, Deputy Leader of Fianna Fáil from 2018 to 2020 and Minister of State for Labour Affairs from 2009 to 2011.
+He previously served as Minister of State for Trade Promotion, Digital and Company Regulation from 2022 to 2025, Minister for Agriculture, Food and the Marine from July to August 2020, Deputy leader of Fianna Fáil from 2018 to 2020 and Minister of State for Labour Affairs from 2009 to 2011.

 Early life

 Calleary was born in Ballina, County Mayo, in 1973.
 He was educated at St Oliver Plunkett National School and St Muredach's College.
 He later studied at Trinity College Dublin.
 He previously worked with Chambers Ireland, the largest business organisation in Ireland, and also worked in an Irish bank.

 Calleary is the son of Seán Calleary who was a TD for Mayo East from 1973 to 1992, and the grandson of Phelim Calleary who was a TD for Mayo North from 1952 to 1969.